mjcaley/aiospamc/docs/library.rst

 Library
 #######

-:mod:`aiospamc` provides top-level functions for basic functionality a lot like the `requests` library.
+:mod:`aiospamc` provides top-level functions for all request types.

 For example, to ask SpamAssassin to check and score a message you can use the :func:`aiospamc.check` function.
 Just give it a bytes-encoded copy of the